partiql/partiql-lang-kotlin/README.md

 ## Directory Structure

-- `docs/user` documentation for developers embedding the interpreter in an application.
-- `docs/dev` documentation for developers of the interpreter library.
+- `docs` source code for the GitHub Wiki
 - `lang` contains the source code of the library containing the interpreter.
 - `lang/jmh` contains the JMH benchmarks for PartiQL.
 - `cli` contains the source code of the command-line interface and interactive prompt.
 (CLI/REPL)